Lawrence-Huang/zoobalancer/README.md

 # zoobalancer
-This is software load balancer which is builded by using zookeeper coordinate server and curator framework.
+This software load balancer is builded by ZooKeeper and curator framework.
-Each of the website are also the load balancer.
+Each website is also a load balancer.
-The ZooDispatcher which is a Servlet Filter would decide to where the Http Request should go.
+The ZooDispatcher which is a Servlet Filter decides where the Http Request should go.